zachvalenta/jvns.ca/source/_posts/2015-12-30-do-the-math-on-your-stock-options.markdown

 2. give up the options
 3. find a way to sell the options or the resulting stock

 There are several variations on #3.
 They mostly involve cooperation from your employer -- it's possible that they'll let you sell some options, under some conditions, if you’re lucky / if they like you / if the stars are correctly aligned.
-There are companies like [www.esofund.com](http://esofund.com/) that might conceivably buy some of your options (not an endorsement!!
-I just found them on Google).
+This post [How to sell secondary stock](http://blog.eladgil.com/2014/01/how-to-sell-secondary-stock.html) says a little more (thanks [@antifuchs](https://twitter.com/antifuchs)!).
 [This HN comment](https://news.ycombinator.com/item?id=10705646) describes a situation where someone got an offer from an outside investor, and the investor was told by the company to not buy from him (and then didn’t buy from him).
 Your employer has all the power.

 Again, this isn't a disaster -- I have a good job, which pays me a SF salary despite me living in Montreal.
 It's a fantastic situation to be in.
 And certainly having an option to buy stock is better than having nothing at all!
 But you can ask questions, and I like being informed.